How to choose a driving instructor in Finsbury Park

 2. Beware of terms and conditions

 Terms and conditions may seem boring, but if you don’t read them you risk getting taken for a ride.
-For example, some driving schools in Finsbury Park won’t refund you for any unused hours if you pass your driving test before using up your full driving lesson package.
+For example, some driving schools in Finsbury Park won’t refund you for any unused hours if you pass your driving test before using up all your hours.

 4. Check that you can switch instructors

 It’s tempting to skip this step because of course everyone hopes they get matched with the perfect driving instructor first time round.
 However, it’s important to check that you can switch instructors just in case things don’t work out how you hope.
 Not all driving schools in Finsbury Park have clear policies when it comes to switching, so you’re best off checking before you book.

 Many driving schools in Finsbury Park neglect to mention their waiting times on their websites.
 Often, you won’t find out until you’re midway through booking - or worse, until you’ve already booked!
 Make sure that you ask beforehand - if a school has long waiting times, you might prefer to learn elsewhere.